Willamette Valley Pinot Noir: Top 7 Producers In 2022

 Eyrie Vineyards

-Eyrie Vineyards was founded in 1965, and is where the very first Pinot Noir grapes were planted by David Lett.
+Eyrie Vineyards was founded in 1965, and is where the very first Pinot Noir grapes were planted in Willamette Valley by David Lett.
 Today his son, Jason Lett, does the winemaking.
 This winery owns 5 vineyards within the Dundee Hills.

 This winery has one copious awards and has received 90+ scores for decades from the Wine Advocate and Wine Enthusiast.